Your nurse will go through a series of questions on a checklist to make sure you are ready for surgery. They ask you to:

 If you have false teeth you can usually keep them in until you get to the anaesthetic room.

 Your nurse might give you a tablet or an injection to help you relax.
 This will be an hour or so before you go to the operating theatre.
-This makes your mouth feel dry but you can rinse your mouth with water to keep it moist, but do not swallow.
+This makes your mouth feel dry but you can rinse your mouth with water to keep it moist.

 Having an anaesthetic